 Where ethnicity is discussed within this report different categories have been grouped together.

-Other ethnicity: all other ethnicities (including black African, black Caribbean, black British, black Welsh, Asian, Asian British, Mixed ethnic groups).
+- Black, Asian or Minority Ethnic: all other ethnicities (including black African, black Caribbean, black British, black Welsh, Asian, Asian British, Mixed ethnic groups).

 Qualifications Respondents’ highest qualifications have been grouped according to the National Qualification Framework (NQF) levels, where level 1 is the lowest level of qualifications and level 8 is doctoral degree or equivalent.
 For the National Survey, respondents have been grouped into 5 groups, those with no qualifications are in the lowest category and respondents with qualifications at levels 4 to 8 have been grouped together in the highest qualification category.
 To provide more meaningful descriptions of the qualifications, these short descriptions have been used in releases.

 |NQF level 3